 A "moving broker", home moving service and household moving service are statutorily synonymous under the regulations.
 There is an exemption for formal courier services and package deliverers.
 If you also operate as a mover or broker OUTSIDE of the State of Florida, you may be required to register as a property broker and post a BMC-84 Freight Broker bond.

 Florida surety bond leader, Surety One, Inc., will offer terms to all applicants regardless of credit condition.
+We also offer third party fidelity bonds, which provide superlative commercial crime policy protection on a blanket basis.
+Learn more about a moving company fidelity bond.

 Surety bond application review and quoting are free of charge.
 There is no obligation to purchase.